MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-getstarted.md

 1. Install Visual Studio 2017.
 > [!TIP]
-> You can build bots using the free <a href="https://www.visualstudio.com/downloads/" target="_blank">Visual Studio 2017 Community</a>.
+> You can build bots for free with <a href="https://www.visualstudio.com/downloads/" target="_blank">Visual Studio 2017 Community</a>.

-2. In Visual Studio, update all extensions to their latest versions by <a href="https://msdn.microsoft.com/en-us/library/dd997169.aspx" target="_blank">following the instructions here</a>.
+2. In Visual Studio, <a href="https://msdn.microsoft.com/en-us/library/dd997169.aspx" target="_blank">update all extensions</a> to their latest versions.

 3. [Download](http://aka.ms/bf-bc-vstemplate) the Bot Application template
 and install the template by saving the .zip file to your Visual Studio 2017 project templates directory.

 > [!TIP]
 > The Visual Studio 2017 project templates directory is typically located here:
 > `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`

 ## Create your bot

-Next, open Visual Studio and create a new C# project by using the Bot Application template.
+Next, open Visual Studio and create a new C# project.
+Choose the Bot Application template for your new project.

 ![Visual Studio create project](media/connector-getstarted-create-project.png)

 By using the Bot Application template, you're creating a project that already contains all of the components that are required to build a simple bot, including a reference to the Bot Builder SDK for .NET, `Microsoft.Bot.Builder`.
-Verify that the project references the latest version of the SDK by completing the following steps:
+Verify that your project references the latest version of the SDK:

-- Right-click on the project and select **Manage NuGet Packages**.
+1. Right-click on the project and select **Manage NuGet Packages**.
-- In the **Browse** tab, type "Microsoft.Bot.Builder".
+2. In the **Browse** tab, type "Microsoft.Bot.Builder".
-- Locate the "Microsoft.Bot.Builder" package in the list of search results, and click the **Update** button (if present) for that package.
+3. Locate the `Microsoft.Bot.Builder` package in the list of search results, and click the **Update** button (if present) for that package.
-- Follow the prompts to accept the changes and update the package.
+4. Follow the prompts to accept the changes and update the package.

-At this point (thanks to the Bot Application template), your project contains all of the code that's necessary to create the bot in this tutorial -- you won't actually need to write any additional code.
+Thanks to the Bot Application template, your project contains all of the code that's necessary to create the bot in this tutorial.
+You won't actually need to write any additional code.
-However, before we move on to testing your bot, let's take a quick look at some of the code that the Bot Application template provided.
+However, before we move on to testing your bot, take a quick look at some of the code that the Bot Application template provided.

 ## Explore the code